rickycourtes/tnaa-posts-shortcode/README.md

 + `orderby` - Sort post collection by object attribute.
   - Default: `date`
   - One of: `title`, `author`, `date`, `id`, `include`, `modified`, `parent`, `relevance`, `slug`, `include_slugs`
-+ `categories` - Limit result to all items that have the specified term assigned in the categories taxonomy.
++ `categories` - Limit result to all items that have the specified term id assigned in the categories taxonomy.
+  - Example: `[tnaa-posts categories="13"]`